WARNING: Spoilers Off applies to Funny Moments pages.

 - After defeating K. Round, Ralsei tries to call Susie out on her violent tendencies toward enemies to no avail.
 He then reminds her that she ate Top Chef's cake.
 Her response?

-- For that matter, how Top Chef got rid of her in the first place: he spritzed her with a water bottle, and she hissed and ran away.
+- How Top Chef got rid of Susie: he spritzed her with a water bottle, and she hissed and ran away.

 - If you go back to Top Chef with Susie, talking to him causes an amusing conversation between the two.Top Chef: Mama miba!
 Mom AMOEBA!
 Y-You're the beast that ate my cake!